 For the last few years, the news regarding the state of the economy in the United States has not been good.
 The federal government has not managed to have a balanced budget since 2001.
 Unemployment remains high and Washington politicians continue to argue about all financial matters.
 Individual states also have many problems.
 Forty-nine of the fifty states, Vermont being the exception, have legal requirements to keep balanced budgets.
 Many are finding this difficult if not impossible.

-There are sources that argue that as many as 32 states are now financially insolvent.
+There are sources that argue that as many as 32 states are now insolvent.
 These sources use statistics regarding the amount of funds borrowed by each state from the federal government.
-Those that are said to have borrowed more than $1 billion include:
+Those states that are said to have borrowed more than $1 billion include:

 - New York

 However, the argument that these states are bankrupt is simply not true.
 Many states have difficulty balancing their budgets through spending cuts and taxation.
 Often, the term ‘bankrupt‘ is erroneously used to refer to any person or entity that is unable to resolve spending issues.

 Bankruptcy is a legal procedure that is available to private individuals, businesses, and municipalities.
 Municipalities with insolvency issues can file bankruptcy.

 There are three basic types of bankruptcy: Chapter 7, Chapter 11, and Chapter 13.